 Entry requirements

 A first or good second class honours degree in law or a relevant subject.
-A Master’s degree is recommended, but not essential.
+A Master’s degree which incorporates a separate dissertation component is strongly recommended.
+Particular attention will be paid to your demonstrated ability to undertake a sustained piece of academic research and writing.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.